ucr-rhic/ucr-rhic.github.io/how-tos/star_alma9.md

 The Alma 9 nodes cannot be reached with the usual `rterm -i` command.
 You need to ssh to them directly from the gateway.
 The nodes are *starsub0X* where "X" is a number from 1 to 7, e.g. `ssh starsub04`.
 The nodes numbered 3 and above have the latest version of condor and are thus recommended.

+## Q&A
+* Fatal in <TVirtualStreamerInfo::Factory>: Cannot find the plugin handler for TVirtualStreamerInfo!
+However $ROOTSYS/etc/plugins/TVirtualStreamerInfo is accessible, Check the content of this directory!
+	* This happens for older version of star libraries, use newer version (>= SL22c) to avoid this error.